AntonJoha/kvitto/README.md

 ## Special characters

-Start a line with "@qr@ in order to print a qr code with the content of the line (excluding the "@qr@")
+Start a line with "@qr@" in order to print a qr code with the content of the line (excluding the "@qr@")

+Start a line with "@img@" in order to print an image with the path on the same line.